taladan/TOP-calculator/README.md

 The body of the calculator should be a single container.
 This container should have a `calculator.addEventListener` that detects mouse clicks (mousedown and mouseup).

-To be able to catch keyboard numbers and operators that are in the calculator container there has to be a `window.addEventListner` that is listening for key presses.
+To be able to catch keyboard numbers and operators that are in the calculator container there has to be a `window.addEventListener` that is listening for key presses.

 ### Containers